alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/lab.md

 - For Windows, Mac, and Linux, refer to the Helm installation guide at [Helm Official Website](https://helm.sh/docs/intro/install/).

 ##### **Add a Helm Repository**
-Once Helm is installed, you will need to add a repository that contains Helm charts.
-Charts are collections of Kubernetes resources, pre-configured to deploy applications or services.
+Once Helm is installed, you will need to add a helm chart repository.
 After adding the repository, update your local cache to ensure you have the latest charts available.

 #### Deploy a Sample Application

-##### **Deploy WordPress Using Helm**
+#### **Deploy WordPress Using Helm**

-You will deploy WordPress, a popular content management system, using a Helm chart from the repository you added in the previous steps.
-This is an excellent example of how to use Helm to quickly and easily deploy an application into your AKS cluster.
+You will deploy WordPress using a Helm chart from the Bitnami repository you added earlier.
+This is a quick and easy way to deploy an application to your AKS cluster.

-- To deploy the WordPress application:
+- **Steps to Deploy the WordPress Application:**
-  - Use Helm to pull the latest WordPress chart from the Bitnami repository you added.
+  - Deploy the WordPress chart from the Bitnami repository using Helm.
-  - You will need to specify a release name for the deployment and include the necessary configuration parameters, such as resource limits or storage options.
+  - Specify a **release name** for the deployment and include any necessary configuration parameters, such as resource limits or storage options.

 ##### **Verify the Deployment**
 Once you’ve deployed WordPress, you will need to verify that the deployment was successful: